 Survivors never need to feel powerless or alone.
 As lymphoma patients ourselves, we understand.

-Content on the site has been developed by a “retired” college dean, a fellow follicular lymphoma survivor diagnosed over 26 years ago, currently well and active, the lymphoma now completely resolved.
+Content on the site has been developed by a “retired” college dean, a fellow follicular lymphoma survivor diagnosed 27 years ago, currently well and active, the lymphoma now completely resolved.

 * the latest research summarized in our newsletters, updated monthly, all in one place